xiaotangujin/planpace-privacy/CUEPLAN_AI_FLOW_SPEC.md

 - Keep all schema keys, enum values, and protocol identifiers in English.
 - Generate user-facing text in the user's language.
 - Do not require AI assistants to understand CuePlan's internal model.
-- Do not require exact coordinates for location-based flows.
+- Use emoji icons for the plan and every task node whenever possible.
+- Use location-based start or end rules only when reliable coordinates are available.
-- Allow CuePlan to show a preview and ask the user to confirm uncertain fields.
+- Allow CuePlan to show a preview and ask the user to confirm uncertain non-trigger location fields.
 - Never auto-start an imported workflow.

 ## 2. Language Rules